Thu289/Facetory/docs/facial-makeup-filter-report.md

 ### 2.1 Overview

 Semantic segmentation partitions an image into classes on a per-pixel basis.
 BiSeNet delivers this functionality through a two-path architecture, combining spatial detail with semantic context to achieve real-time performance.
 The segmentation output is a class map that tags each pixel as belonging to one of nineteen categories (skin, hair, upper lip, lower lip, left eyebrow, right eyebrow, nose, and so on).
 Complementing segmentation, landmark detection provides a sparse but reliable correspondence between facial features across different images.
 MediaPipe FaceMesh approximates a three-dimensional surface using 468 landmarks and runs efficiently on commodity hardware; the detected points anchor the mesh-warping stage.
 Finally, pixel-wise blending merges the overlay with the base image.
-Linear alpha blending treats the overlay colour as an additive contribution, while soft-light blending modulates luminance non-linearly to preserve detail—particularly useful when the overlay emphasises subtle gradients such as skin texture.
+Linear alpha blending treats the overlay colour as an additive contribution, while the skin-specific mask attenuation modulates alpha to preserve detail—particularly useful when the overlay emphasises subtle gradients such as contouring or powder.
 Together, these components form the theoretical foundation for region-aware makeup rendering.

 ### 2.2 Technology Stack